directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson42.md

 In the previous video, I described a couple enjoying a morning run. <br/>
 Now, I'd like to share my thoughts on morning jogging.<br/>
 <br/>
-Morning jogs are a great way to kick off the day, giving you a burst of energy and setting a healthy tone. <br/>
+Morning jogs are a great way to kick off the day, giving you a burst of energy and setting a healthy tone for the rest of your day.<br/>
 However, if you push yourself too hard, you might feel sleepy later, so it’s better to keep the intensity moderate to conserve your energy.<br/>
 As a side note, outdoor jogging can be tricky since it depends on factors like weather, temperature, and daylight hours. <br/>
-If you’re trying to make it a habit, I think hitting the gym or home workout might be a more reliable option.<br/>
+If you’re trying to make it a habit, I think hitting the gym or working out at home might be a more reliable option.<br/>
 <br/>
-(110 words)
+(118 words)
 {{</card>}}

 ## Exercise 3: Ready to Study